 What does it mean to be a Faculty Sponsor?

-A Faculty Sponsor sponsors the PI who is listed on the IRB application and confirms that they will oversee the research and ensure that the PI complies with all IRB requirements.
+A Faculty Sponsor sponsors the PI who is listed on the IRB application, confirms oversight of the research, and ensures that the PI complies with all IRB requirements.
 For more information on what it means to be a faculty sponsor, please see the Faculty Sponsor - Ancillary Review Type Reference form found in the Ancillary Review and Other Reference tab in the ESTR library.

 What if my Faculty Sponsor is not PI eligible?

 There may be times when the best person to oversee a student’s research is not considered PI eligible.
 For example, faculty classified as lecturers, or similar titles, may serve as senior thesis advisors however they are ineligible to be named as a faculty sponsor on a student project as they are not considered PI eligible.

 The FAS has “established a guideline that establishes a process for waiver for a particular lecturer, or other faculty appointment holder, to be PI eligible for the limited purpose of serving as a faculty sponsor for undergraduate student human subject research protocol submissions.”
 Please see the Waiver for PI Status for Human Subject Research Policy as well as the Waiver of PI Status for Human Subject Research Request Form for more information.